 Nylon string, steel string or electric guitar?

 If it’s not the first guitar for your child, you could consider also getting an acoustic steel string or an electric guitar (an electric guitar also comes with steel strings).
-Since your child has already developed hand and finger strength steel strings wouldn’t be a big issue even for young fingers.
+Since your child has already developed hand and finger strength, steel strings wouldn’t be a big issue even for young fingers.
 You should ask your child before if he feels like trying a new guitar type and talk with his guitar teacher about this idea.
-In any case at some point nearly every child has the wish to try out an acoustic steel string or electric guitar (since these guitar types are played by the big rock and pop stars).
-Given that many students start between 5 and 9 years learning the guitar the market is full of 1/2 size guitar from well-known manufacturers (Yamaha, Cordoba)
+In any case, at some point almost every child has the wish to try out an acoustic steel string or electric guitar (since these guitar types are played by the big rock and pop stars).
+Given that many students start between 5 and 9 years learning the guitar, the market is full of 1/2 size guitars from well-known manufacturers (e.g. Yamaha, Cordoba).

-Most models available are classical nylon string guitars.
-Let’s start with a brand everybody knows although you have nothing to do with musical instruments: Yamaha.
+Let’s start with a brand that you probably knows although you have maybe nothing to do with musical instruments: Yamaha.
 The huge manufacturer Yamaha offers also student guitars in different sizes.
 The Yamaha CGS 102A is great student half size guitar for a really fair price.
 It features a spruce top which ensures a good sound quality.
-The intonation of Yamaha guitars is normally really accurate as well as the action is pretty low which makes it easier to press down the strings.
-They also stay in tune for ages and are nicely finished.
+The intonation of Yamaha guitars is normally really accurate as well as the action is pretty low , which makes it easier to press down the strings.
+They also stay in tune for a long time and are nicely finished.
 That’s definitely a beginner guitar to recommend.
 They are also available in a bundle where a bag, additional string and a tuner are already included.
 I also started playing on a Yamaha guitar and don’t regret it.
 I still love my first Yamaha guitar.